Patricia (McLane) Costisick

 A member of The Telephone Pioneers, she always enjoyed gathering with her many friends.
 Pat enjoyed her Irish music, attending all grandchildren's events, playing golf, traveling, most of all being a great mom and grandmother were her activities.

-Surviving are four daughters: Anne Costisick (John Bocon), of Hingham, MA, Suzanne Gauthier, of Auburn, Casey (Mike) Aldrich, of Auburn, Mary Jo Costello (James) of Penfield; grandchildren: Alexandra (Patrick), John Samuel (Elle), Chris (Chelsea), David (Kalisi), Jim, Jackie (Chase), Mike, Kaitlyn; and three great-grandchildren: Delaney, Luc, Marc; and several nieces nephews.
+Surviving are four daughters: Anne Costisick (John Bocon), of Hingham, MA, Suzanne Gauthier, of Auburn, K.C.
+(Mike) Aldrich, of Auburn, Mary Jo Costello (James), of Penfield; grandchildren: Alexandra (Patrick), John Samuel (Elle), Chris (Chelsea), David (Kalisi), Jim, Jackie (Chase), Mike, Kaitlyn; and three great-grandchildren: Delaney, Luc, Marc; and several nieces and nephews.

 A Mass of Christian Burial will be held Friday, July 16, 2021 at 11:30 a.m. in Sacred Heart Church, 90 Melrose Rd. with the Rev. James Enright as the celebrant.
 Interment will follow in St Joseph's Cemetery.